Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 3. **Reschedules will only be considered if both teams agree to a time.
 This needs to be done and communicated to the Tournament Management before the particular match takes place.**
 4. **Reschedules may only be requested by a team captain.**
    - **Do not ask for a reschedule unless it is absolutely necessary.
 The Tournament Management has the right to decline the request.**
 5. Captains are responsible for their teams' availability.
-The greater team size exists to ensure every team can provide at least four players for each match.
-If teams can not provide 3 players for a match, the match will be considered forfeited.
+The greater team size exists to ensure every team can provide at least three players for each match.
+If a team is unable to provide three players for a match, the match will be considered forfeited.

 [flag_BE]: /wiki/shared/flag/BE.gif "Belgium"
 [flag_BR]: /wiki/shared/flag/BR.gif "Brazil"